Timeline: Deadliest attacks in Iraq in 2012

-(Reuters) - Here are the details of attacks in Iraq in 2012:
+(Reuters) - Here are the details of major attacks in Iraq in 2012:

-January 5, 2012 - Four bombs in mainly Shi‘ite Muslim areas of Iraq kill at least 73 people with about 150 people wounded.
+January 5, 2012 - Four bombs in mainly Shi‘ite Muslim areas of Iraq kill at least 73 people and wound about 150.
 The biggest attack takes place beside a police checkpoint west of Nassiriya, where a suicide bomber targeting Shi‘ite pilgrims kills 44 people.

 January 27 - A suicide bomber explodes his vehicle near a Shi‘ite funeral procession in the Zaafaraniya neighborhood of Baghdad, killing at least 31 and wounding more than 60.

-February 23 - About 60 people are killed in bomb blasts across Iraq.
-Thirty-two people die in Baghdad where 10 explosions tear through mainly Shi‘ite neighborhoods.
+February 23 - Bomb blasts across Iraq kill about 60 people, 32 of them in Baghdad where 10 explosions tear through mainly Shi‘ite neighborhoods.

 May 31 - Six explosions hit neighborhoods across Baghdad, killing at least 17 people.
 Attacks include a truck bomb blast at a market, a car bomb and several roadside bombs on mixed neighborhoods.